benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 ### So you're just trying to score a grant to go off and do your own weird art thing?

 Absolutely not.
-Look, I'm actually kindof insecure about my own artistic practice---I think deep down many interdisciplinary artist/technologists are.

-However, being a Reimagine Fellow isn't about doing something by yourself---it's way too big a project for that.
+Being a Reimagine Fellow isn't about doing something by yourself---it's way too big a project for that.
 It's about weaving something into the whole College[^dna], so that by 2050 it affects the way *everyone* thinks.

 [^dna]:
     You could even say "weaving it into the College's DNA".
 But that'd be dumb.